JarrodLambert/Habitica-Custom-Reward-Trigger/README.md

 1. **Set Script Properties:**

-   In the script editor, set the following values in the `setScriptProperties` function:
+   In the script editor, set the following values in the `setScriptProperties` function.
+Details on how to obtain these can be found in the [Configuration Details](#configuration-details) section of this README:

    - **SKILL_IDS:** A JSON string of skill objects to be cast.
    - **SPECIFIC_REWARD_ID:** The ID of the custom reward that triggers the script.